johannesulf/johannesulf.github.io/pages/group.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/kimiko.png" alt="Image of Kimiko" align="left" width="200em" style="padding: 1em 1em 1em 1em">

 I joined as a rising junior while at American University.
-For our project, we focused on understanding why observed gravitational lensing is weaker than predictions ("lensing is low").
-I worked with galaxies from the Dark Energy Camera All Data Everywhere project (DECADE) and the Baryon Oscillation Spectroscopic Survey (BOSS) surveys.
-I measured the galaxy-galaxy lensing amplitude, i.e. excess surface density, plotted my findings, and interpreted the results.
+For our project, we focus on understanding why the observed gravitational lensing is weaker than predictions ("lensing is low").
+I work with galaxies from the Dark Energy Camera All Data Everywhere project (DECADE) and the Baryon Oscillation Spectroscopic Survey (BOSS) surveys.
+I measure the galaxy-galaxy lensing amplitude, i.e. excess surface density, plot my findings, and interpret the results.
 I learned a lot about coding and it was an amazing experience working with Prof. Lange!

 <br>